OEST PROCESS AND PROCEDURES MANUALJump down to:

 - Public presentation on an appropriate occasion

-Tangible and High-Quality RewardsEach person honored by the competition should receive and appropriate award for his or her level of achievement.
-The award should produce a feeling or pride in the recipient.
-It should also reflect favorably upon NAGT by demonstrating forcefully our interest in and encouragement of excellence in earth science teaching at the K-12 level.
+Tangible and High-Quality RewardsEach person honored by the competition should receive an appropriate award for his or her level of achievement.
+The award should produce a feeling of pride in the recipient.
+It should also reflect favorably upon NAGT by forcefully demonstrating our interest in and encouragement of excellence in earth science teaching at the K-12 level.
 Several levels of awards are built into the OEST Program.
-Some awards are funded by NAGT and other organizations at the national level while others are funded locally.
+Some awards are funded by NAGT and other organizations at the national level, while others are funded locally.
 NAGT reserves the right to limit the total number of plaques and memberships given to any one Section.

 back to top of page

 - 10.5" x 13" laser-engraved solid walnut plaque, from NAGT

 - two-year complimentary membership in NAGT (including online access to Journal of Geoscience Education) and the hard copy of In The Trenches, both published 4 times per year by NAGT

 - three-year complimentary membership in GSA.

 - three-year complimentary membership in GSA, Geoscience Education Div.

 - $500 for travel to a GSA meeting, from GSA,

 - one-year subscription to EOS and Physics Today from AGU

 - one-year subscription to The Professional Geologist, from AIPG